quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 # Documentation plan

 *   **`librariangen/README.md`:** This will be the setup and usage document for `librariangen` and its Docker container, detailing its commands and how to run it both locally and using Docker.
 It will also cover typical development tasks such as running tests and re-publishing the Docker container after changes.
-*   **`librariangen/design.md`:** (This Design Doc) This document will serve as the persistent, high-level design reference, providing a deeper look at at `librariangen` in the context of google-cloud-go.
+*   **`librariangen/design.md`:** (This Design Doc) This document will serve as the persistent, high-level design reference, providing a deeper look at `librariangen` in the context of google-cloud-go.
 *   **`librariangen/tasks.md`:** A frequently-updated backlog of features to be added.
 This may be deleted after all libraries have been migrated and bazel-bot/OwlBot is removed from the pipeline.

 All documentation will be updated and made available before the first library is fully migrated to the new system.